fbraem/mqweb/README.md

 1. Get Poco 1.5 from http://pocoproject.org
    Build and install it
 2. Get premake4 from http://industriousone.com/premake and install it
-3. Unzip the mqweb archive and go to the root directory of mqweb
+3. Unzip the mqweb archive and go to the root directory of mqweb.
+4. Open premake4.lua and see if you need to change the paths for the POCO and MQ include/lib folders
-4. Run premake4
+5. Run premake4 with a target (vs2008, codelite, gmake, ...)
-5. Build mqweb with the target you specified in step 4.
+6. Build mqweb with the target you specified in step 4.
-6. Create mqweb.properties in the directory that contains the mqweb executable and change the following properties:
+7. Create mqweb.properties in the directory that contains the mqweb executable and change the following properties:

 ```